Friday, May 27, 2022

-George Harrison, in his profound songwriting, captured a universal truth with the lyrics: "All things must pass, None of life's strings can last.
+George Harrison wrote these lyrics: "All things must pass, None of life's strings can last.
 So, I must be on my way, And face another day."
-These words resonate deeply, especially considering the events of the time since my last update.
+These words resonate, especially considering the events of the time since my last update.

-In this period of change and reflection, we experienced a tearful loss – our beloved friend and companion, Radar.
-His absence aboard Istaboa has left an irreplaceable void.
-Each day brings memories of him, a constant reminder of the joy and love he brought into our lives.
-The journey without him is a testament to the fleeting, yet impactful nature of life's moments, as echoed in Harrison's timeless lyrics.
+In this period of change, we felt a hard loss – our much loved friend and constant companion, Radar.
+His absence aboard Istaboa has left a painful void, but each day brings better memories of him, a constant reminder of the laughter and love he brought into our lives.
+For 16 years, this little guy was right there with us through the best times and the hardest ones, always by our side.
+Radar's Day at the Beach

-The COVID pandemic brought an unexpected closure to the business I founded in 1994.
+The COVID pandemic brought an unexpected end to the business I founded in 1994.
 However, there's a silver lining: all of our long-term employees found success elsewhere.
 Some have even improved their careers, while others have happily retired.
 Still, I'll miss the friendship of those who were instrumental to the success of Taycom.
-We fought the good fight; it wasn't competition that took us out, but something out of our hands: a global pandemic.
+We had a great run.

 As George wrote all those years ago...
 We must be on our way and face another day.